 And it’s not just your ISP that can see what you do online while in Incognito Mode – the government can still track you, too.
 They can do it by either actively monitoring your activities or serving a subpoena to your ISP to get their hands on those logs the advertisers love so much.

-Then there’s the guy down at the coffee shop who seems to be there every time you visit and make use of the shop’s free Wi-Fi hotspot.
-He has the tools to monitor your online activities and steal your valuable personal info, like your bank account numbers, website logins and much more - and Incognito Mode doesn’t do a thing to stop him.
+Then there’s the guy down at the coffee shop who seems to be there every time you visit and make use of the shop’s free, unprotected WiFi hotspot.
+He has the tools to monitor your online activities and steal your valuable personal info, like your bank account numbers, website logins, and much more – and Incognito Mode doesn’t do a thing to stop him.

 Yep, all of those “prying eyes” I’m always warning you about?
 They can still watch your every move, even when you’re browsing “Incognito.”